stencillogic/num-bigfloat/README.md

 ## no_std

 Library can be used without the standard Rust library.
 This can be achieved by turning off `std` feature.

-## Arbitrary precision numbers

-A fork of the library is available that implements floating-point numbers of arbitrary precision: [astro-float](https://github.com/stencillogic/astro-float)

 ## Performance